sisl/ExpFamilyPCA.jl/paper.md

 # Statement of Need

-EPCA has been applied in reinforcement learning [@Roy] and more recently in sample debiasing [@debiasing] and finance [@finance].
+EPCA is used in reinforcement learning [@Roy], sample debiasing [@debiasing], and compositional analysis [@gans].
 Wider adoption, however, remains limited due to the lack of implementations, with the only existing package supporting a single distribution in MATLAB [@epca-MATLAB].
 This is surprising, as other Bregman-based optimization techniques have been successful in areas like mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], topological data analysis [@topological], and robust clustering [@clustering].
 These successes indicate that EPCA holds untapped potential in signal processing and machine learning.

 The lack of a general EPCA library is likely due to engineering challenges.
 In widely used languages like Python and C, fast symbolic differentiation and optimization libraries are not typically interoperable.
 Julia, by contrast, uses multiple dispatch which promotes high levels of generic code reuse [@dispatch].
 Multiple dispatch allows `ExpFamilyPCA.jl` to integrate fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without requiring costly API conversions.
 As a result, `ExpFamilyPCA.jl` delivers speed, stability, and flexibility, with built-in support for most common distributions (§ [Supported Distributions](#supported-distributions)) and flexible constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).